1914: War Comes to Wolfville

 with the generous assistance of the Town of Wolfville and the Province of Nova Scotia

-While most of our Project events are over, Randall House is still open until Sept.
-28th.
-Do stop in and see the Great War exhibit still on display.
-Also note the several installations on view around town marking locations of significance during the Great War period will still be up for a short while.
+Most of our Project events are over, and Randall House is closed for the season.
+However, the several installations on view around town marking locations of significance during the Great War period will still be up for a short while.

 - For Past Events connected with this project see our Projects page.